tenstorrent/SweRV-ISS/README.md

-Similarly, we provide server mode commands that allows a client (typically test bench code running in a verilog simulator) to provide whisper information about the time, size, instruction tag and data of read/write operations associated with load/store/amo instructions.
+Similarly, we provide server mode commands that allows a client (typically test bench code running in a verilog simulator) to provide whisper information about the time, hart-id, size, instruction tag and data of read/write operations associated with load/store/amo instructions.
 We use such information to check the preserved program order (ppo) rules of RISCV.

 # Limitations